PermanentOrg/sftp-service/README.md

 - Empty directories are not copied down when cloning from Permanent.

   By default, rclone (over SFTP) does not copy empty directories down.
 However, if you pass the `--create-empty-src-dirs` flag, empty directories will be included.
 For example: `rclone copy --create-empty-src-dirs permanent:/ my-permanent-data`.

-  See [rclone.org/commands/rclone_copy](https://rclone.org/commands/rclone_copy/) for other flags to the `copy` subcommand, and see [rclone.org/flags](https://rclone.org/flags/) for global flags available to every subcommand.
-Two global flags that we have found useful are `-v` (verbose) and `-P` (show an in-place updating progress meter).

 ## Contributing